Gilgandra

 The latest Census data sees Gilgandra placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Gilgandra's cultural diversity was found to be below average, with 87.3% of its population being Australian citizens, born in Australia (96.2%) and speaking English only at home (98.3%).
-Christianity is the predominant religion in Gilgandra, accounting for 70.8% of the population, compared to 65.6% across the Rest of NSW.
+Gilgandra was found to have a cultural diversity below average, with 87.3% of its population being Australian citizens, 96.2% born in Australia, and 98.3% speaking English only at home.
+Christianity is the main religion in Gilgandra, comprising 70.8% of people, compared to 65.6% across Rest of NSW.
 The top three ancestry groups are Australian (34.9%), English (30.5%), and Australian Aboriginal (10.3%).

-Notably, Irish ancestry is overrepresented in Gilgandra at 8.5%, compared to 8.2% regionally, and Scottish ancestry is also higher at 7.5%, compared to 6.6%.
+There are notable differences in the representation of certain ethnic groups: Irish is overrepresented at 8.5%, compared to 8.2% regionally, and Scottish at 7.5%, compared to 6.6%.

 Frequently Asked Questions - Diversity